timciep/geb-rust/ch_05_recursive_structures/readme.md

 # Chapter 5: Recursive Structures and Processes

-Creation of recursive sequence diagrams, like "Diagram G", given in Chapter 5.
+Creation of recursive sequence diagrams, like "Diagram G" (`--rule` option), given in Chapter 5.

 _Diagram G_